Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Introduction

-Kernel regression for graph settings have been investigated for labeling/coloring of graph nodes and graph clustering \cite{diffusionkernels,Smola2003,graphlabel2,graphlabel3,graphlabel4,graphlabel5,graphlabel6,graphlabel7}.
-They deal with binary valued signals or data over the nodes. {Kernel regression has been employed in deblurring images subject to a graph constraint on the intensities of pixels of the deblurred image\cite{takeda2008deblurring}.
-Kernel regression was recently used in object saliency detection and spatial attention modeling wherein the kernel matrix was simultaneously used to define a Laplacian matrix to recover smooth images\cite{dou2017object}.
-These prior graph-based approaches incorporate a graph-Laplacian based regularization by defining a graph between the various observations/datapoints and are concerned with output/target which is scalar valued such as node label or pixel intensity.}
+We now proceed to briefly survey the relevant literature in kernel regression and kernel methods.
+Kernel regression constitutes one of the fundamental building blocks of supervised and semi-supervised learning strategies, be it in simple regression tasks or in the more advanced settings.
+Kernel regression lies at the core of support vector machines \cite{SVM} and Gaussian processes \cite{GP_Seeger}, and finds applications in deep neural networks\cite{deeplearning, kernel_deeplearning} and extreme learning machines\cite{ELM_kernel1,ELM_kernel2}.
+Kernel regression in the setting of graphs or manifolds has been investigated in the labeling and coloring of graphs and in the context of graph clustering \cite{diffusionkernels,Smola2003,graphlabel2,graphlabel3,graphlabel4,graphlabel5,graphlabel6,graphlabel7}.
+These works generally deal with signals which are binary-valued. {Kernel regression has been employed in image deblurring by using a graph-based constraint on the pixel intensities of the deblurred image\cite{takeda2008deblurring}.
+Kernel regression was recently used in object saliency detection and spatial attention modeling in images, wherein the kernel matrix was simultaneously used to define a Laplacian matrix, in order to recover the smooth images\cite{dou2017object}.
+These prior graph-based approaches incorporate a graph-Laplacian based regularization by defining a graph between the various observations/datapoints and are concerned with an output/target that is scalar valued, such as the node label or the pixel intensity.} { Kernels have also been extensively employed in the smoothing and regression of brain signals, where the functional connectivity or the topology of the brain surface is described using meshes\cite{kerbrain_5,kerbrain_1,kerbrain_6,kerbrain_2,kerbrain_3,kerbrain_0}.}